 While you are floating there are no distractions.
 Floatation can therefore facilitate an encounter with the self.
 As a result, this is an opportunity for insight into the motivations for destructive behaviours.
 Ultimately this is a chance to begin to deal with them.

 Floating provides deep relaxation and activates the parasympathetic response.
 This can ease feelings of withdrawal, and reduce the power of environmental stimuli to trigger a stress response.

 Many people report a greater sense of mental clarity, enabling them to see their lives and and their goals more clearly.
 The individual is empowered to see things as they are and can make changes in light of this.

 Research and positive examples

 Some interesting research has been conducted into REST (Restricted Environmental Stimulation Therapy) and smoking cessation.
 This found that spending time resting in silent darkness was an aid to smoking cessation.

 Some people with eating disorders have found benefits from floatation.

 Others regularly using medication to manage chronic pain have found they no longer rely upon the drug.

-Other research suggests floating to be a promising treatment for addictions.
+Likewise, other research suggests floatation therapy could be a promising treatment for addictions.

-For those with a commitment to overcoming a destructive behaviour, floating can be a powerful tool in supporting their process of change.
+However, for those with a real commitment to overcoming a destructive behaviour, floating can be a powerful tool in supporting their process of change.